Class SimpleEventHandlingComponent

 • subscribe

-public SimpleEventHandlingComponent subscribe(@Nonnull Set<QualifiedName> names, @Nonnull EventHandler handler)
+public SimpleEventHandlingComponent subscribe(Set<QualifiedName> names, EventHandler handler)

 Description copied from interface: EventHandlerRegistry